| Sources: GoDucks.com (official bio), 247Sports, SI Oregon, On3, Lookout Eugene-Springfield, Duck Sports Central

 The Key Relationship

-Mehringer's relationship with Dante Moore is the most important dynamic on the 2026 team.
+This is the most important dynamic on the 2026 team.
 Moore threw for 3,565 yards and 30 TDs under Stein's play-calling.
-Moore calls Mehringer 'super smart' and says he 'already looks more comfortable in a leadership role' this spring.
-Mehringer needs to maintain that trust while potentially evolving the scheme to better fit Moore's strengths in year three.
+Moore calls Mehringer 'super smart' and said in spring 2026 that Mehringer 'already looks more comfortable in a leadership role.'
+The evidence from spring practice: Mehringer asked Moore what he liked in the playbook, adjusted plays when the QB felt uncomfortable, and gave Moore the freedom to audible at the line.
+Moore made unrehearsed checks.
+That is trust in action, not just words.
+Mehringer needs to maintain that dynamic while potentially evolving the scheme to better leverage Moore's dual-threat ability in year three.

 What are your expectations for Drew Mehringer in 2026?